November 2021, Invest Islands

 Twenty-Four Years in The Making

 The inclusion will represent a giant leap for Lombok, which is located in West Nusa Tenggara and has been identified by the Indonesian Government as a key focal point for economic growth through tourism and property investment.
-Already attracting hundreds of investors each year, the hope is major international events such as the MotoGP – and Formula One has not been ruled out for the future too – can turn Lombok into a year-round sporting destination.
+Already attracting hundreds of investors each year, the hope is major international events such as the MotoGP – as well as Formula One, which has not been ruled out for the future too – can turn Lombok into a year-round sporting destination.
+Lombok MotoGP will be a fabulous venue host offering accommodation set in paradise.

 The Indonesia Tourism Development Corporation (ITDC) signed a deal with Dorna Sports for MotoGP hosting rights in 2018, marking a historic breakthrough both for Lombok and the sport.
 With a population close to 270 million, the country famously boasts the largest motor-racing fanbase in the world, yet has hosted a race just twice in history and been absent from the racing calendar for more than two decades.